TypeOneAppolo/tcv-multiplayer-mod/README.md

-mod/net/_selftest.gd      compiles every script in the project mod/net/_nettest.gd       headless host/client smoke test mod/patches/*.patch       edits to 7 of the game's scripts mod/export_presets.cfg    the Windows export preset
+mod/net/_selftest.gd      compiles every script in the project mod/net/_nettest.gd       headless host/client smoke test mod/patches/*.patch       edits to 7 of the game's scripts mod/export_presets.cfg    the windows export preset
 ```

-Two new files, plus about 370 changed lines across 7 game scripts.
-The installer
+Two new files and about 370 changed lines across 7 of the game's scripts.
+The
-also fixes a gdRE bug that writes node paths as `$A / B`, which every decompiled
+installer also fixes a gdRE bug where it writes node paths as `$A / B`, which
-build needs whether you're modding it or not.
+every decompiled build needs sorting whether you're modding it or not.

-## Working on it
+## working on it

 ```
 python install_mod.py --project path/to/decompiled
 ```

-That patches a project in place and stops.
-Open it in Godot 4.4.1 from there.
+That patches a project in place and stops, then you open it in Godot 4.4.1.

 The two test scripts aren't autoloads in the committed project.
 Register one
-temporarily when you want to run it, and never both at once, because the
+temporarily when you want to run it, and never both at the same time, because the
-self-test quits the tree the moment it finishes.
+self test quits the tree the second it finishes.

 ```
 # compile every script